jpaulm/babelparser/README.md

 # The BabelParser

-BabelParser is registered on `npm`, so to install it, just type `npm install babelparser`.
+BabelParser is registered on `npm` (see https://www.npmjs.org/package/babelparser), so to install it, just type `npm install babelparser`.

 The BabelParser is a low-level parsing concept that supports its own graphical notation.
 It was invented in the UK many years ago, and I have since ported it to just about every environment I've ever worked in.